 The parenchymatous organs provide the most important processes of metabolism in the body (gas exchange, secretion of enzymes and hormones, detoxification, and so on).

 The biliary system starts from the network of minute biliferous ductules; they do not have own walls and are formed by depressions on the surfaces hepatocytes, adjoining each other.
-The biliferous ductules merge to form larger interlobular and then segmental bile ducts and then the right and left lobar hepatic ducts.
+The biliferous ductules merge to form larger interlobular and then segmental and sectoral bile ducts and then the right and left lobar hepatic ducts.
 The latter ones merge to form the common hepatic duct which is joined by the cystic duct (from the gallbladder) to form the common bile duct.
-The common bile duct enters the descending part of the duodenum.
-All the bile ducts until right and left hepatic are intrahepatic; the right and left hepatic ducts, cystic duct and common bile duct are extrahepatic.
+The common bile duct enters the head of pancreas and then descending part of the duodenum.
+All the bile ducts up to the right and left lobar are intrahepatic; the common hepatic duct, cystic duct and common bile duct are extrahepatic.
 General length of all the bile ducts is more than 2 km.

-The common bile duct, about 3 cm long, appears at the porta hepatis due to joining of the right and left hepatic ducts, the length of which is about 0,5-2 cm.
+The common bile duct, about 3 cm long, appears at the porta hepatis due to joining of the common hepatic duct and cystic duct.
 The length of the common bile duct ranges from 4 to 12 cm, the diameter is about 8 mm.
 The common bile duct has four parts: 1) supraduodenal, 2) retroduodenal, 3) pancreatic, 4) duodenal (intramural).

-The common bile duct joins the pancreatic duct to form the hepatopancreatic ampulla in the duodenal wall.
+The common bile duct enters the pancreatic head and joins the main pancreatic duct to form the hepatopancreatic ampulla in the duodenal wall.
 The ampulla opens on the summit of the major duodenal papilla.

 The total square of the peritoneum is from 17000 to 20400 cm2 (approximately equal to the square of the skin).
 In normal the peritoneal surface is smooth, shine and moistened with serous fluid.
 The peritoneum contains mesothelial cells with microvilli, which form the mesothelium, a kind of covering epithelium; it produces and absorbs serous fluid (its normal volume is 20-25 ml).
 The mesothelium prevents adhesion between the abdominal organs.
 If the mesothelium is injured, intra-abdominal adhesions occur.